defo-project/.github/profile/README.md

 branch](https://github.com/openssl/openssl/tree/feature/ech).
 We've also upstreamed code to curl, lighttpd, apache2, haproxy and nginx.

+For openssl, haproxy and nginx, our ECH shared-mode code has been upstreamed, but our defo-project repos also support ECH split-mode so we also have a daily check that those build and pass the basic ECH test.

+The nginx tests are failing for the moment (as of 2025-12-04) as we need to re-incorporate the changes agreed with upstream developers into our CI setup.

 Packages with our ECH code yet to be upstreamed:

 | Package  | 'Builder' status | Details |